Rolls-Royce Silver Shadow: Silver Shadow

 Style-wise, the John Polwhele Blatchley design was a major departure from its predecessor, the Silver Cloud.
 More than 50% of Silver Clouds had been sold on the domestic market where, by the standards of much of Europe and most of North America, roads were narrow and crowded.
-The new Shadow was 3+1/2 in narrower and 7 in shorter than the Silver Cloud, but nevertheless managed to offer increased passenger and luggage space thanks to more efficient packaging made possible by unitary construction.
+The new Shadow was 3+1/2 in narrower and 7 in shorter than the Silver Cloud, but nevertheless managed to offer increased passenger and luggage space, thanks to more efficient space utilisation made possible by unitary construction and a full-width, slab-sided body design.

-Other new features included disc brakes replacing drums, and independent rear suspension instead of the outdated live axle design of previous Rolls-Royce models.
+Other new features included disc brakes replacing drums, and independent rear suspension instead of the outdated live rear axle design of previous Rolls-Royce models.

 The standard wheelbase Silver Shadow measured 203.5 in, 4700 lb and had a book price of £6,557 in the first year of production.